 Our main aim is to empower even our youngest pupils by encouraging them to take "ownership of their allergy" so that they are - age appropriately - aware of allergy self-management, including what foods are safe and unsafe, strategies for avoiding allergens, how to ask questions about food if they are unsure, how to read food labels and the confidence to refuse food if they are unsure of its suitability.
 We also actively promote the importance of the pupil having their Adrenaline Auto-Injector pen (AAI) with them at all times.

 3.1 Allergy lead

 The nominated allergy lead is:

 Sloane Square Sarah Pittaway

-Regent's Park Nick Gridelli
+Regent's Park Nick Gridelli (until 31st Aug 2025); Colette Mahieu (from 1st September 2025)

 Francis Holland Prep Caroline Smith

 They are responsible for: